Categories

 Please let me know of outdoor-related local-ish events.
 If you don’t tell me, I don’t know!

+The Columbia Gorge Junior Kayak Club offers free roll sessions (gear provided) for kids at the Hood River Pool every other Tuesday from 5:30 to 7pm.
+Visit their website for more deets: https://www.columbiagorgejuniorkayakclub.org/.
+Amayah’s offers a free meal every First Thursday from 1pm to 4pm.
 Regular weekly events:.
 NK Studio’s by-donation Tuesday morning yoga class is back.
 Ferment’s Tuesday night 4-mile walk/run is at 6pm.
 There’s meditation with monks at 5:15pm (an hour) and 6:30pm (30 minutes plus a talk) at Yoga Samadhi in White Salmon.
-The Tri Club is done for the season.
+Columbia Gorge Tri Club meets at Mayer State Park at 6pm Tuesdays.
 At 7:15am on Wednesdays, there’s a run from the White Salmon Bakery.
 At 7am on Friday morning, there’s a run from Pine Street Bakery.
 On Fridays at 2:30pm, there’s a free meditation and stretching class at Yoga Samadhi.
 On Saturday at 9am, there’s a by-donation outdoor group fitness on the 2rd floor deck about Ferment Brewing.

 Cycling